Darshit4511/Server/README.md

-# Backend for Criminal Profiling Tool - SSIP Azadi ka Amrut Mahotsav Hackthon 2022
+# Backend (Incomplete) for Criminal Profiling Tool - SSIP Azadi ka Amrut Mahotsav Hackthon 2022

 ## Backend
 Backend is created with NodeJS, ExpressJS and hosted on Heroku.\